-I will not get overly angry or critical of myself — I will meet my own flaws with compassion.
+- Forgiveness: I will not get overly angry or critical of myself — I will meet my own flaws with compassion.

 Making Your Own Bed

 As I said, I didn’t finish my friend’s entire email.
-For one, it was such a garbled mess that reading was a strain on the eyes.
+For one, it was such a garbled mess that reading it was a strain on the eyes.
 But I stopped reading primarily because I have developed a low tolerance for the kind of thinking it exhibited.

-On the podcast with T last week, he made the point that toxic relationships don’t just occur because you engage the negative or manipulative behavior, but toxic relationships can also happen simply by tolerating the manipulative and negative behavior.
+Toxic relationships don’t just occur because you engage the negative or manipulative behavior, but toxic relationships can also happen simply by tolerating the manipulative and negative behavior.

-As I shot off a quick tough love email to my friend it was clear he got to this position by tolerating such behavior.
+As I shot off a quick tough love email to my friend, it was clear he got to this position by tolerating such behavior.